 Billy Corgan is genuinely a fascinating individual who has gone from the President of TNA to being the owner of NWA.

 He doesn’t only discuss music.
 Corgan and Rogan talk about UFC and Corgan’s love for wrestling, as well as a night of partying with Dennis Rodman during the NBA finals.

 It doesn’t get much bigger or more famous than Paul Stanley, the lead singer of one of the biggest bands of all time, KISS.
 For nearly five decades, Paul and the band have been a familiar sight for so many.
 Even if you don’t know their music, you will know their iconic face paint.

-Paul Stanley is not like any other superstar, and this is evident in this fantastic episode.
+Paul Stanley is unlike any other superstar, which is evident in this fantastic episode.
 Unlike many rock stars, Stanley shielded himself from alcohol and drugs at an early age.
 Instead, he looked to sex for his pleasures and indulgences.